• Skip to primary navigation

 This is such a simple dessert to make.
 It takes about 10 minutes to put it together, then it is hands-off baking time.
 Hardly any stress to you at all!

-Not only does this make a really great dessert, but I love it for breakfast too.
+Not only does this make a great dessert, but I love it for breakfast too.
 I always make sure and save some for the next morning.
 Plus this crumble will hold well in the fridge for up to a week!

 Vegan pear crumble in a cast iron skillet.